explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 - *Pylint* to disallow unused imports, and
 - *Mypy* for type checking.

-The following Pre-commit hooks will check your code when you try to commit, catching problems before they reach your repository.
+These Pre-commit hooks will check your code when you try to commit, catching problems before they reach your repository.

 {% include google_in_article.html %}